CellDynamics/QuimP/Doxygen_doc/SnakePlugin.md

 > Plugins inside QuimP are defined by their **names** that are simply names of classes. **Name** of plugin uniquely identifies its jar.
 All communication between all components is based on their **names**

-There are three important classes here:
+There are important classes here:

 1. uk.ac.warwick.wsbc.QuimP.SnakePluginList - this class is related to plugin stack - three slots
 available in UI together with activity boxes.
 Keeps list of active plugins as Plugin objects.